 The next speaker to share their piece was Dagmar Lens of Microsoft.
 Dagmar explained to the audience her position on Power Skills.
 Passionate about learning, Dagmar focuses on the future of learning, explaining that it is changing not only in the professional world, but in schools and universities.
 The goal now is to strive for lifelong learning.
 Referring to research conducted by Microsoft of 2,000 teachers and 2,000 students, Dagmar provided valuable insights into their thoughts on the future of the labor market.
 This research resulted in a simple skills formula:

-Skills Required: High-level cognitive skills + Social and emotional skills = “Life-ready” learning.
+Skills Required: High-level cognitive skills + Social and emotional skills =“Life-ready” learning.

-“Life-ready” is future-ready
+“Life-ready” is becoming future proof

 The average university graduate today will have roughly 6 career paths after graduating, with so much change and adaptations necessary, the idea is no longer to be “work-ready”, but to develop skills that prepare people for life, not just a job.
 Social skills are twice as predictive of academic performance than other factors such as home environment or demographics.
 High levels of social skills development also correlated with a number of positive health and wellbeing effects.
 These skills are extended, amplified and reimagined by the influence of technology.
 The overarching message of this research indicated that practical “technical” skills alone are not enough to ensure future-proofness.
 Power Skills are what the future needs, with an expected increase of 6.2 million IT related jobs by 2022.